On the Anniversary of 9/11, Glimpses into Some of the Lives We Lost

 After the second plane tore through the South Tower on 9/11, Dinny remained calm.
 Too calm, as it turned out.
 He remained at his desk while his colleagues were ushered to safety, saying the towers were “the strongest buildings in the world.”
 But no building had ever had to endure this kind of hell.
 While his final, optimistic act cost him his life, I think it probably also helped those around him remain steady as they escaped with their lives.

-The man responsible for getting Morgan Stanley staffers to safety was Rick Rescorla, a big Welsh bear of a man who was head of security when I joined Dean Witter (later bought by Morgan Stanley).
+The man responsible for getting the company’s staffers to safety was Rick Rescorla, a big Welsh bear of a man who was head of security when I started working there.
 At his insistence, safety and evacuation briefings were mandatory for all new employees.
 After calmly reminding us of the site’s history—it had already been hit by terrorists in 1993—he walked us through everything we needed to do to stay safe if it happened again.
 He was such an absolute brick that you felt like nothing bad could happen to you if he were by your side.
-Leaving the meeting, I told him it was the first time I ever felt safer after hearing a talk about terrorism.
+Leaving the meeting, I told him it was the first time I ever felt safer after hearing someone talk about terrorism.

 I never really liked working in the World Trade Center.
 On windy days, you could feel the building sway; it was the only place in New York where you could get motion sick at your desk.
 And I did feel there was sort of a bullseye on the whole place.
 But whenever I ran into Rick, genially patrolling the halls, I felt better.